Rigid-Flex PCB-How to Streamline and Improve Reliability

 You should know that the actual design process is not that different compared to a standard rigid board.
 The only difference is that you need to pay special care to the flexible component.

 It is a wise move to use professional software to design a mockup, although you can even draw it on a piece of paper.
-The idea is to confirm that the planned design fits the substrate material’s mechanical qualities.

 Some other tips you may apply to streamline the assembly process include:

-• Always place the conductors perpendicular compared to the band radius.
+• Always place the conductors perpendicular to the band radius.
 Thanks to this, you will achieve additional flexibility and reliability of the product.

 • Don’t forget to use a stiffener to stiffen the termination zones.